rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+05/04/2014 - Philip

+	- Added the profile.html page and the supporting CSS and JS files.
+	- This is only a sceleton so we can start matching the database with the UI.

 04/03/2014 - Tharman

 	- Manually merged my changes, Abdi and Philip's into a single 'homepage.html' file.